 1. The courtship ends

-During the courting and dating phase, people tend to be more romantic, understanding and invested in making a good impression.
+During the courting and dating phases, people tend to be more romantic, understanding, and invested in making a good impression.

 You make more of an effort to show each other how interested you are.
 And yet, once you enter a relationship, people start to assume that it’s okay to stop doing these things.

 If you have to work out for 3 months to lose weight, does that mean you can now stop working out altogether and expect to remain the same size?

 No!
 Of course not!
 And yet, people do that and balloon right back to where they were before.